RI Gov. to Brief Public on Coronavirus Response Efforts

 On Sunday, the governor estimated only 50 to 60% of residents were complying with social distancing guidelines.

-"I am again her asking you, imploring you, directing you, begging you to please knock it off and follow the rules and do the right thing," she said.
+"I am again here asking you, imploring you, directing you, begging you to please knock it off and follow the rules and do the right thing," she said.

 Raimondo has issued sweeping measures to help slow the spread of COVID-19.